 In reaction to overwhelming violence against civilians in the civil war, the UN peacekeeping mission in the country (UNMISS) established large-scale camps meant to protect civilians from ongoing violence.
 UNMISS began to scale back personnel at these civilian protection sites in the fall of 2020 in favor of responding more flexibly to violence in the country, raising questions about the return of refugees and government provision of security across the country.

-Years after President Salva Kiir and former opposition leader Riek Machar formed a unity government in 2020, there has been slow progress in implementing the 2018 peace agreement [PDF].
-Many issues remain unaddressed, including security arrangements, institutional reforms, and electoral preparations.
-Although the unity government remains intact, security sector reforms have languished as skeptical parties do not trust each other and hold back their best fighters in anticipation of a possible return to fighting.
-Implementation of the 2018 peace agreement was initially scheduled for February 2023, but the government has since extended the transitional period to February 2025.
-Long-delayed national elections are set for December 2024.
+Long-delayed national elections, initially scheduled for December 2024, have been postponed once again to 2026.
 President Salva Kiir has declared his intention to run in what he claims will be a free and fair race.
 However, a persistent rift between Kiir and Machar, the leaders of the largest civil war factions, has raised fears that violence could flare up in the lead-up to elections.
 Meanwhile, an armed insurgency [PDF] in the south of the country, led by Thomas Cirillo and his National Salvation Front (NSF), poses a severe threat to civilians and further endangers the peace process.